-- Look at pictures with your child and ask her what people are feeling in the pictures.
+- Look at pictures with your child and ask them what people are feeling in the pictures.

-- Recognize your child’s feelings and talk to her about them.
+- Recognize your child’s feelings and talk to them about them.

 Helping Your Child Learn to Try New Things (All Ages)

 Taking advantage of new opportunities will help your child grow and learn.
 Trying new things takes courage, self-esteem, and encouragement.
-Your child needs to know that when she tries something new she might fail and that’s okay.
+Your child needs to know that when they try something new they might fail and that’s okay.
 The important thing is never to stop trying.